slurpee159/5113056042_HW4/README.md

+# 4-1 Pycarat to compare ML agorithms on classification problem 16 Model
-# Titanic Dataset Classification using PyCaret
+Titanic Dataset Classification using PyCaret

 This project demonstrates how to use PyCaret for machine learning model comparison on the Titanic dataset.
 The primary goal is to evaluate and compare the performance of 16 classification models based on various metrics.